-Florida’s sub-tropical climate and high humidity result in mold, pollen, and other substances being present outdoors virtually year round.
+Florida’s subtropical climate and high humidity result in mold, pollen, and other substances being present outdoors virtually year round.
+According to the EPA, there is no practical way to eliminate this concern.
 What is present outdoors can be brought in through open windows and doors as well as on shoes, clothes, hair, and back packs, to name a few.
-Anything that has been outdoors can bring these substances in with you.

 Indoors, when an ongoing presence of these substances is combined with humidity and improper thermostat settings, moisture and condensation inside your residence hall can create an environment that may foster mold and mildew growth.